MiddelkoopT/nautilus-tutorial/ReadMe.md

 kubectl apply -f simple
 ```

-You can now directy attach to the pod as root via:
+You can now directly attach to the pod as root via:
 ```bash
 kubectl exec -it home -- /bin/bash
 ```